pinf/require.dist/README.md

 `require.dist` calls at source code bundling time using various build frameworks.

-To make `require.dist` available in NodeJS directly use:
+To make `require.dist` available in NodeJS directly, use:
 ```
 require("require.dist")(require);
 ```